-Are you having problems accessing different websites in your browser and greeted with an ERR_SSL_PROTOCOL_ERROR?
+Are you having problems accessing different websites in Google Chrome and are greeted with an ERR_SSL_PROTOCOL_ERROR?

-Well, you are not the only one experiencing this, there have been various reports from different forums saying that they are having a hard time surfing the internet on their internet browser with a message saying ERR_SSL_PROTOCL_ERROR.
+Well, you are not the only one experiencing this; there have been various reports from different forums saying that they are having a hard time surfing the internet on Google Chrome with a message saying ERR_SSL_PROTOCL_ERROR.

-The SSL PROTOCOL error message on your browser simply means that it is having a hard time establishing a secure connection between your computer and the website that you are trying to access.
-Now, there are different reasons as to why this SSL PROTOCOL error occurs on your computer.
+The SSL PROTOCOL error on your browser means it is having difficulty establishing a secure connection between your computer and the website you are trying to access.
+There are different reasons why this SSL PROTOCOL error occurs on your computer.

-In this case, we decided to create a guide on how to fix the ERR_SSL_PROTOCOL_ERROR message on your browser.
+In this case, we created a guide to fix the ERR_SSL_PROTOCOL_ERROR message on Google Chrome.

 Method 1: Restart Your Computer

-This method may sound dumb, but a simple restart on your computer or any device can solve a lot of issues.
-It is possible that your operating system did not load its resources correctly the first time you turn on your computer which causes problems.
+This method may sound dumb, but a simple restart on your computer or any device can solve many issues.
+It is possible that your operating system did not load its resources correctly the first time you turned on your computer which caused problems.

-To rule out this kind of issue, you can try restarting your computer to allow your operating system to reload all of its system resources.
+To rule out this issue, you can try restarting your computer to allow your operating system to reload all its system resources.

 Step 2.
-Inside the Start Menu click on the Power button to open the selection screen.
+Inside the Start Menu, click the Power button to open the selection screen.

 Step 3.
 Finally, click on Restart to begin reloading your system’s resources.

-Once your computer has restarted, go back to your browser and try to open a website to see if the SSL Protocol error message would still occur on your computer.
+Once your computer has restarted, go back to Google Chrome and try to open a website to see if the SSL Protocol message would still occur on your computer.

 Method 2: Delete the Host File on Your Computer

-Windows has a sub file named Hosts which is a text file that has the function to map out website domain names and IP Addresses so that your computer can connect to different sites.
-However, this file can get corrupted on some occasions which can cause the SSL Protocol error message on your computer.
+Windows has a sub-file named Hosts, a text file with the function to map out website domain names and IP Addresses so that your computer can connect to different sites.
+However, this file can get corrupted occasionally, which can cause an ERR_SSL_PROTOCOL_ERROR on your computer.

-To fix this, you can delete the Hosts file on your computer so that Windows would generate a version of the file.
+To fix this, you can delete the Hosts file on your computer so that Windows will generate a version of the file.

 Step 1.
-On your keyboard, press and hold the Windows key + R to open the Run Command Box.
+Press and hold the Windows key + R on your keyboard to open the Run Command Box.

 Step 2.
 Next, type C:WindowsSystem32driversetc and hit Enter to open the folder path.

-After that, restart your computer and try to open a few websites using your browser to see if the SSL Protocol error message would still occur on your computer.
+After that, restart your computer and try to open a few websites using your Google Chrome browser to see if the SSL Protocol error message still occurs on your computer.

-On the other hand, if you are still seeing the SSL Protocol error message when accessing websites on your browser, you can proceed to the next method below to try and fix the issue on your computer.
+On the other hand, if you still see the ERR_SSL_PROTOCOL_ERROR message when accessing websites on Google Chrome, you can proceed to the next method below to try and fix the issue on your computer.

 Method 3: Clear SSL on Windows Settings